CNRI / SCIENCE PHOTO LIBRARY CNRI / SCIENCE PHOTO LIBRARY

 Abdominal arteries.
 Coloured angiogram of healthy iliac arteries.
-The aorta, the body's main artery, is at top.
+The spine is seen as green blocks running down centre, the pelvis is at lower centre.
+The aorta, the body's main artery, is running down upper centre of the image.
 It carries oxygenated blood from the heart to the rest of the body.
-In the abdomen the aorta branches into the two common iliac arteries, which then further divide into the internal and external iliac arteries at bottom right and left.
+The aorta branches into the two common iliac arteries, which then further divide into the internal and external iliac arteries at bottom right and left.
 The internal iliac artery supplies blood to the viscera and walls of the pelvis, while the external iliac artery supplies the legs.
-Angiography uses an injected contrast material to show blood vessels on an X-ray.
+Angiography uses an injected contrast material to show blood vessels on a X-ray.

 Model release not required.
 Property release not required.